rodrigo-serra/perception_ros/README.md

   When the useFilteredObjects input parameter is true, the node will look at objects whose class is given by the classNameToBeDetected input parameter and whose score (confidence) is above the threshold.

+- getObjectNames()

+  It returns the detected objects class names.

 - getPointingDirection()